ThanawinTH/ISP-Left4Dead/README.md

 ## Planned technology stack

-Decided in the Software Proposal and not yet implemented.
+Decided in the Software Proposal.
+Everything below is now in place except authentication, which still uses an email + password stand-in.

 | Layer | Technology | Why |
 |---|---|---|